SathsaraJayantha01/SathsaraJayantha/README.md

 ---

-##📈 Future Improvements
+## 📈 Future Improvements

--Add blog section to share knowledge
+- Add blog section to share knowledge
--Implement animations for enhanced UI/UX
+- Implement animations for enhanced UI/UX
--Add backend for contact form
+- Add backend for contact form
--Optimize for SEO
+- Optimize for SEO

 ---

-##👨‍💻 Author
+## 👨‍💻 Author

--Sathsara Jayantha
+- Sathsara Jayantha
--🔗 GitHub: @SathsaraJayantha01
+- 🔗 GitHub: @SathsaraJayantha01

 ---

-##📜 License
+## 📜 License

--This project is open source and available under the MIT License.
+- This project is open source and available under the MIT License.

 ---